Beyond imagination

 Documenting the horror

-During the inspection of the liberated Ohrdruf Concentration Camp, General D. Eisenhower and a group of high-ranking US Army officers, including General Patton, view the charred remains of prisoners who were burned along the railroad tracks during evacuation of the camp.
-Credit: United States Holocaust Memorial Museum, courtesy of Harold Royall
+During the inspection tour of the liberated Ohrdruf concentration camp, General D. Eisenhower and a group of high-ranking US Army officers, including General Patton, view the charred remains of prisoners who were burned along the railroad tracks during the evacuation of the camp.
+Source: United States Holocaust Memorial Museum Provenance: Harold Royall Source Record ID: 111-SC-203414 (Album 1362).

 Securing supplies